 Alpine Camp, Mentone, Alabama

-Together with our world-class faculty, you’ll enjoy a broad overview of the region’s natural and cultural history, with classes on forest ecology, stream biology, beginning and advanced bird identification, insect collection, geology, cultural history, and much more.
+Spend the weekend learning from experts on natural and cultural history, with classes on beginning and advanced bird identification, stream biology, beginning and advanced bird identification, insect collection, geology, cultural history, and much more.
 All classes are held either on the campus of Mentone’s historic Alpine Camp or in one of several natural areas located around Mentone and nearby Fort Payne.
-Students and faculty stay in rustic shared cabins at Alpine Camp or in cabins, lodges, or chalets at nearby DeSoto State Park—both nestled within a mountainous landscape of beautiful hills and streams.
+Students and faculty stay in rustic shared cabins at Alpine Camp or in cabins, lodges, or chalets at nearby DeSoto State Park.

 We also offer a limited number of scholarship opportunities for educators; email us to find out more.

 Interested in applying for financial aid?
 Send us an email by April 1st explaining your situation and how you could benefit from a reduced rate.
-Limited funds are available to help make the Mountain Workshop more accessible for more nature lovers.
+Limited funds are available to help make the Audubon Mountain Workshop more accessible for all nature lovers.